Standing advice for local planning authorities who need to assess the impacts of development on invertebrates.

 Survey for protected invertebrates if distribution and historical records suggest they may be present.

-Use the National Biodiversity Network Gateway as your principal source of biological data.
+Use the National Biodiversity Network Atlas as your principal source of biological data.

 Invertebrates exist in all habitats but certain habitat types are of very high value and should be considered in survey plans.
 These include semi-natural vegetation, wetland, coastal areas, open mosaics and previously developed brownfield land.